TugbaKes55/EmaarBuilding/README.md

 # Features

 - It allows switching between pictures with the Slider feature.
-- A responsive structure was established using Flexbox and Grid CSS techniques.
-In this way, a compatible appearance is provided even on different screen sizes.
+- A responsive structure was established that a compatible appearance is provided even on different screen sizes.
 - Various techniques were used in the project to provide an aesthetic appearance with user-friendly interface.

 # Used Technologies